hsbc/bqtools/BQSYNCUSAGE.md

 *dst_project_datasets* - A comma separated list of projects and datasets to copy into.
 These maybe in a different region if they are then the *src_bucket* and *dst_bucket* **MUST** be specified.

+*src_ref_project_datasets* - A comma separated list of projects and datasets that are referenced that still need remapping in view and access control (only relevant if copying views and access)

+*dst_ref_project_datasets* - A comma separated list of projects and datasets to map src_ref_project_datasets to.

 *src_bucket* - If the source set of datasets and region are different to the destination datasets region data will be extracted from source dataset into this bucket meaning it **MUST** be in the same region as the source datasets when copying across regions.